junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Dean sees the frantic but also still a tad blank look in his eyes.

-*I'm Castiel.
-I'm an Angel of the Lord.* He was so much more fierce and determined when he first barged in, until Dean made him different.
+*I'm Castiel, Angel of the Lord.* He was so much more fierce and determined when he first barged in, until Dean made him different.

 *I don't want to hurt you.
-I'm here to save you.* He raised his blade, but instead of stabbing toward Dean, he merely used it for defense.
-He could have escaped, or at least protect himself, but for Dean, this is what he's become.
+I just want to save you.* He raised his blade, but instead of stabbing toward Dean, he merely used it for defense.
+He could have escaped, or at least protect himself, Dean realizes, but for Dean, this is what he's become.

-*We have order to bring you out of Hell, but you have to be willing to leave with us -- with me.
-Please, come with me.* That's about when Dean tied him up and cut him open, making him forget even his own name.
-But not Dean's name.
+*We have orders to bring you out of Hell, but you have to be willing to leave with us -- with me.
+Please, come with me.* That's about all he got to tell before Dean tied him up and cut him open, making him forget even his own name, let alone whatever "orders" he was talking about.
+He forgot everything, but not Dean's name.
+He was repeating Dean's name even when he was undergoing the operation, when he was in extreme pain and agony.

 What if he was telling the truth?